The 8 Pillars of a Secure Container Platform

 7. Active Behavioral & System Integrity Defense

-• Platform Value: The File Integrity Operator monitors the platform’s core files, while Advanced Cluster Security (ACS) watches runtime behavior.
-If an anomaly is detected, the platform can automatically alert and terminate the compromised workload to stop the attack in progress.
+Traditional scanners are blind to "fileless" attacks, unauthorized system file changes, or malicious activities like crypto-mining that occur while a container is running.
+You need real-time detection that can spot "Silent Persistence" and respond instantly.
+The File Integrity Operator monitors the platform’s core files, while Advanced Cluster Security (ACS) watches runtime behavior.
+If an anomaly is detected, the platform doesn't just alert—it can automatically terminate the compromised workload to stop the attack in progress.

 8. Governance-as-Code & Immutable Auditing

-• Platform Value: The platform uses "self-healing" policies via RHACM and GitOps to revert unauthorized changes.
-Furthermore, it provides full software transparency by managing a Software Bill of Materials (SBOM) through the Trusted Profile Analyzer, allowing auditors to verify the composition of every running application instantly.
+The "Audit Gap" occurs when security settings drift over time due to manual fixes, making it impossible to prove compliance.
+To solve this, the platform establishes a single "Source of Truth" using RHACM and GitOps to automatically "self-heal" and revert any unauthorized changes.
+Furthermore, by managing a Software Bill of Materials (SBOM) through the Trusted Profile Analyzer, the platform provides full software transparency, allowing auditors to verify the composition of every running application instantly.

 Solution Mapping: NIST Risk to Red Hat Portfolio